Bone Biology and the Haversian Baseline

 Growth at the growth plate is controlled by systemic hormones (growth hormone, IGF-1, thyroid hormone, sex steroids) and local paracrine signals (Ihh/PTHrP signalling pathway).
 The growth plate closes (fuses) when sex steroids, rising during puberty, drive terminal differentiation of chondrocytes and replace the cartilage template with bone.
 Epiphyseal fusion is therefore a biological event tightly coupled to hormonal maturation, which is why it provides an age-estimation anchor with a relatively narrow range (typically two to five years for a given epiphysis, narrower for the distal radial epiphysis, broader for the medial clavicular epiphysis).

-The forensic age-estimation implications of epiphyseal fusion are covered in Module 4.
+The forensic age-estimation implications of epiphyseal fusion are covered in the sub-adult age estimation topic.
+The broader ossification timeline from fetal bone to the last-fusing medial clavicle is mapped in the human skeleton axial and appendicular topic.
 The structural point for this topic is that the growth plate leaves a visible scar (the epiphyseal line) on the articular surface of a fused epiphysis even in adult bone, and that the degree of fusion (unfused, partially fused, fully fused) can be assessed macroscopically and confirmed histologically.
 Complete fusion of the medial clavicular epiphysis, for example, does not occur until the mid-twenties, making it the last epiphysis to fuse and therefore the most useful age indicator for distinguishing sub-adults from young adults at the critical 18-25 age range relevant to many legal contexts (in India, the Protection of Children from Sexual Offences Act 2012 POCSO, in the UK the Children Act 1989, in the US most state criminal codes).

 Bone remodeling in the adult skeleton is carried out by basic multicellular units (BMUs), coordinated teams of osteoclasts and osteoblasts that travel through cortical bone as a cutting-and-filling unit.
 A remodeling BMU begins with osteoclast activation at a remodeling site, driven by local cytokine signalling (RANKL/OPG axis).
 A group of osteoclasts (the cutting cone) excavates a cylindrical resorption tunnel through existing bone, removing a cylinder typically 200-400 micrometres in diameter and several millimetres long.
 Behind the cutting cone, osteoblasts (the closing cone) deposit concentric lamellae of new bone to fill the resorption space, producing a new secondary osteon.
 The BMU travels at approximately 20-40 micrometres per day.